samesense/pathopredictor/docs/ahmad_grant_2017.md

 ![clinvar mpc missense roc](plots/clinvar_mis_mpc_roc.png)

 627 pathogenic positions have 652 variants with MPC scores and reside in a Pfam domain.
 154 benign positions have 154 variants with MPC scores and reside in a Pfam domain.
 Next we classify these variants using MPC, MPC+path-fraction, or path-fraction.
 This demonstrates that a combined MPC+path-fraction works better than either alone.
+The single MPC score performs bettter than the one shown earlier because the variant set is different.
+Here we just utilize missense variants in Pfam domains.

 ![clinvar mpc/path-frac missense roc](plots/missense_clinvar_roc_feature_intersect.png)